 We expect Intel to maintain its dominant position and to continue to invest heavily in marketing, research and development, new manufacturing facilities and other technology companies.
 Intel has substantially greater financial resources than we do and accordingly spends substantially greater amounts on research and development and production capacity than we do.
 Moreover, Intel launched its quad-core multi-chip module processors during the fourth quarter of 2006.
-However, we only commenced initial shipments for revenue of our first quad-core products during the third quarter of 2007.
+We don't expect to have initial shipments for revenue of our first quad-core products until August 2007.
 To the extent Intel manufactures a significantly larger portion of its microprocessor products using more advanced process technologies, or introduces competitive new products into the market before we do, we may be more vulnerable to Intel's aggressive marketing and pricing strategies for microprocessor products.